ranaroussi/qtpylib/docs/source/algo.rst

 Initilizing Parameters
 ----------------------

 Sometimes you'd want to set some parameters when you initlize your Strategy.
-To do so, simply add an ``__init__`` method to your strategy, set your parameters and then init the parent class.
+To do so, simply add an ``initilize()`` method to your strategy, and set your parameters there.
+It will be invoked once when you strategy starts.

 .. code:: python